js-sdsl/js-sdsl.github.io/advance/iterator.md

 `pre` and `next` emulate `operator--` and `operator++` respectively, which change the iterator itself.

 `equals` simulates `operator==`, which is used to identify whether two iterators are equal (pointing to the same location), it is also judged according to `node`.

+Since `pre` and `next` change the iterator itself, but sometimes we still want to keep its value, the `copy` function returns a copy of itself to solve this problem.

 ## VectorIterator, DequeIterator